vidalvanbergen/ViMediaManager/README.markdown

 ## ViMediaManager ##

-ViMediaManager is a media manager for Mac OS X, allowing you to gather, store and manage the information and extra images for your movie, television & anime collections, and can be used on it’s own, or in combination with [XBMC](http://xbmc.org) & [YAMJ](http://code.google.com/p/moviejukebox/) Media Jukebox software.
+ViMediaManager is a media manager for Mac OS X, allowing you to gather, store and manage the information and extra images for your movie, television & anime collections, and can be used on it’s own, or in combination with [XBMC](http://xbmc.org) & [YAMJ](http://code.google.com/p/moviejukebox/)

+This is my try at building a media manager for Mac OS, since the Mac platform has been seriously lacking any good apps in this department, and I felt like filling that hole, keeping in mind the Mac's passion for ease-of-use while still building a very powerful program with a really clean user interface.

 ## Requirements ##

 To use ViMediaManager, you will need:

-* An Apple Mac OS Intel computer.
+* An Apple Macintosh Intel computer
-* Mac OS X 10.5 or greater.
+* Mac OS X 10.5 or greater
-* An active internet connection.
+* An active internet connection

 ## Features ##

+With ViMediaManager you can:

   * Manage your movies, television & anime collections.
-  * Download media metadata from [TheMovieDB.org](http://TheMovieDB.org "The Movie Database"), [TheTVDB.com](http://TheTVDB.com "The Television Database"), [OMDBApi.com](http://OMDBApi.com "The unofficial IMDb Api"), [RottenTomatoes.com](http://RottenTomatoes.com "Movie Reviews") & [AniDB.net](http://anidb.net "Anime Database").
+  * Download media metadata from [TheMovieDB.org](http://TheMovieDB.org "The Movie Database"), [IMDb.com](http://imdb.com "The Internet Movie Database"), [TheTVDB.com](http://TheTVDB.com "The Television Database"), [RottenTomatoes.com](http://RottenTomatoes.com "Movie Reviews") & [AniDB.net](http://anidb.net "Anime Database").
-  * Get Trailers, Posters, Fanart, Banners, ClearArt, CharacterArt, Logo's and Thumbnails for your movies and series from the aforementioned sources, [Youtube.com](http://Youtube.com "Youtube") & [Fanart.tv](http://fanart.tv "Fanart.tv, Making the most of your media collection").
+  * Get trailers, posters, fanart, banners, clearart, character art, disc art, logo’s, thumbnails, extra thumbs & extra fanart for your movies and series from the aforementioned sources, [Youtube.com](http://Youtube.com "Youtube") & [Fanart.tv](http://fanart.tv "Fanart.tv, Making the most of your media collection").
   * Automatically search for metadata & images for all your media.
   * Automatically rename your files & folders.
+  * Help you keep your collections clean and organized.
+  * Update your movie’s ratings and your television series’ airing status.
   * ...and more!

+## Support ##

+There may be times when you have questions on how to use ViMediaManager, or you might have found a bug, or maybe you just want to tell me that you’d like a certain feature in ViMediaManager.
+No need to worry, you can get in touch with my be sending me an email at [vimediamanager@gmail.com](mailto:vimediamanager@gmail.com), or by going to the XBMC Forums: [http://forum.xbmc.org/showthread.php?tid=109976](http://forum.xbmc.org/showthread.php?tid=109976)

 ## F.A.Q.? ##